ChrisKula/MangaFoxDownloader/README.md

 <pre>java -jar mangafox_downloader.jar "Kangoku Gakuen" -v 18</pre>

-[OPTIONAL] -v &lt;volume number&gt; -c &lt;chapter number&gt;
+<b>OPTIONAL</b><pre>-v &lt;volume number&gt; -c &lt;chapter number&gt;</pre>
-Use this option to download only the specified chapter of the specified volume of a manga When using -c, -v is mandatory as some mangas' chapters numbers aren't unique (i.e. the Dective Conan manga has multiple "Chapter 1" who knows why)
+Use this option to download only the specified chapter of the specified volume of a manga<br/>
+When using -c, -v is mandatory as some mangas' chapters numbers aren't unique (i.e. the Dective Conan manga has multiple "Chapter 1" who knows why)<br/>
-Be sure the specified chapter is contained within the specified volume The chapter number is as displayed on the manga page.
+Be sure the specified chapter is contained within the specified volume<br/>
+The chapter number is as displayed on the manga page.
 Ranging from 0 to n

-EXAMPLES
+<h4>EXAMPLES</h4>
 <pre>java -jar mangafox_downloader.jar naruto -v 60 -c 575</pre>
 <pre>java -jar mangafox_downloader.jar "Kangoku Gakuen" -v TBD -c 197</pre>